samaritanministries/paragon/src/paragon-components/Actions/README.md

 Our components get their styles via our `paragon-framework` package.
 To use paragon styling, you must import the `_actions.scss` file into the `application.scss` file of your project.

+NOTE: `Button Group` is currently unsupported as an actions component.

 ## 3.0 Props

 | Prop          | Values                                                                |